MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -ExceptIfDocumentIsPasswordProtected
-The ExceptIfDocumentIsPasswordProtected parameter specifies an exception for the DLP rule that looks for password protected files (because the contents of the file can't be inspected).
+The ExceptIfDocumentIsPasswordProtected parameter specifies an exception for the DLP rule that looks for password-protected files (because the contents of the file can't be inspected).
 Password detection only works for Office documents and .zip files.
 Valid values are:

-- $true: Look for password protected files.
+- $true: Look for password-protected files.
-- $false: Don't look for password protected files.
+- $false: Don't look for password-protected files.

 ```yaml
 Type: Boolean